Roman-Sarchuk/Explic/README.md

 > [!NOTE]
 > This website was created as an art project using HTML, CSS, and JS.
-Additionally, CSS animations, GSAP, and Barba.js were used.
+Additionally, Bootstrap, CSS animations, GSAP, and Barba.js were used.
 Explic showcases concepts that can be applied to other websites.

 # 🖼 Gallery
 ![image](https://github.com/user-attachments/assets/f0379989-fe4e-4d52-8527-4fa35e4afade)